Achievers Scholars offered by College Success Foundation at Kent-Meridian High School

 Offers information about scholarships, preparation for college entrance exams and promotes college awareness.

-Achievers Scholars offered by College Success Foundation at Rainier Beach High School
+Achievers Scholars offered by College Success Foundation at Auburn High School

 Offers college readiness support and academic advising to low-income students in 11th and 12th grade.